Posted on 3rd December, 2014 by LEO Learning Web Team

 Firstly, there are the technological challenges.
 Five years ago, the vast majority of courses we built using Flash.
 However, Flash is no longer supported on many devices, notably Apple products, so we rarely use it for new courses.
 In its place, HTML has taken over, as it supports all devices.
-At LEO, we produces courses in HTML5 using LTG’s own authoring tool gomo, a leading authoring tool in the industry.
+At LEO Learning, we produces courses in HTML5 using LTG’s own authoring tool gomo, a leading authoring tool in the industry.
 Using gomo, we can create courses that can be published to a wide variety of platforms and screen sizes, safe in the knowledge that the content will adapt to fit the required screen size.

 Designing multi device learning